-The General Health Psychology (GHP) Program emphasizes both basic and applied research examining the biological, psychological, behavioral, social, cultural, and environmental correlates of health and illness.
-Below are descriptions of the research labs run by GHP faculty.
+The Behavioral Science Health Psychology (BSHP) Program emphasizes both basic and applied research examining the biological, psychological, behavioral, social, cultural, and environmental correlates of health and illness.
+Below are descriptions of the research by BSHP faculty.

 Dr. Jeanette Bennett